Ulrich Seibert: Career

-In the course of the 18th legislative period, Seibert drew up the politically acclaimed draft on the introduction of a female quota in supervisory boards in the private sector (FüPoG law in force since 1 May 2015).
-He also worked on the 2014 reform of stock company law, the proposal for an EU directive to amend the Shareholder Rights Directive, (implemented into German Law as "ARUG II" in the 19th legislative period.
+In the course of the 18th legislative period (October 2013–October 2017), Seibert drew up the politically acclaimed draft on the introduction of a female quota in supervisory boards in the private sector (Law for Equal Participation of Women and Men in Leadership Positions in the Private Sector and Public Service, also known as FüPoG law in force since 1 May 2015).
+He also worked on the 2014 reform of stock company law, the proposal for an EU directive to amend the Shareholder Rights Directive, (implemented into German Law as "ARUG II" in the 19th legislative period).
 At COVID-19 times in 2020, he created the regulation for the virtual general meeting, which gave German companies the option of holding their general meetings purely online.

 Seibert left the Ministry at the end of August 2020.

-Seibert was the Ministry’s ‘liaison manager’ to the government commission “Deutscher Corporate Governance Kodex” (German CG Code) from its beginning.
+Seibert was the Ministry's 'liaison manager' to the government commission "Deutscher Corporate Governance Kodex" (German CG Code) from its beginning.

-He also coined the term “legal designer”, which refers to a ministry official who designs draft laws.
+He also coined the term "legal designer", which refers to a ministry official who designs draft laws.

 Ulrich Seibert is the author and publisher of several books and has written more than 200 essays in the field of commercial law and corporate governance.
 He is an art collector (Pop-Surrealism, Low Brow - permanent showroom in Berlin: www.seibert-collection.art) and is a significant investor.
 He is married and has four children.